 - I love it because you get to meet a ton of people from all walks of life so it increases your social network.
 You build friendships with like minded people.

 - (For single hetero guys) Dude, there are so many women!
 Switching partners every song is kinda like speed dating, but way less awkward and no expectations.
 Interaction with women is easier as you just have to ask them to dance, and they almost always say yes.
+I’ve gotten so much better at talking to women since I started dancing.
 It doesn’t matter how attractive you are or how much money you make – if you you learn to be a good dancer, that’s all the women want.

 - (For attached guys) We love going dancing/to dance class every week – it gets us out of the house, we are learning something challenging and fun that’s also creative and a stress-reliever!
 Even though we go together, we dance with different partners each song and it’s never boring.